-The primary use of Farm Accounts Survey (FAS) data is to inform policy decisions and to help monitor and evaluate current policies, especially their impact on different agricultural sectors.
-The data is also used to model the impact of potential future policy options, such as the different scenarios for area payments modelled to inform the Inquiry Into Future Support For Agriculture in Scotland, chaired by Brian Pack.
-Furthermore, FAS results also contribute to the compilation of Total Income from Farming (TIFF) estimates, especially as the source of input costs, which are forecast forward a year to account for the lag in survey results.
-The prominent profile of FAS in policy issues relates to the nature of the information collected and the scarcity of alternative sources.
+The primary use of FBS data is to inform policy decisions and to help monitor and evaluate current policies, especially their impact on different agricultural sectors.
+The data is also used to model the impact of potential future policy options.
+Furthermore, FBS results also contribute to the compilation of Total Income from Farming (TIFF) estimates, especially as the source of input costs, which are forecast forward a year to account for the lag in survey results.
+The prominent profile of FBS in policy issues relates to the nature of the information collected and the scarcity of alternative sources.